Last Updated on: 27th September 2023, 08:47 am

 Phosphorus is vital for the following reasons:

 Too much phosphorous can interfere with iron, calcium, magnesium, and zinc utilization.
-Parrots should always consume more calcium than phosphorus, especially breeding birds, who need a 3:1 ratio.
+Parrots must consume more calcium than phosphorus, especially breeding birds that need a 3:1 ratio.

 Potassium